 I applaud and I am greatly encouraged by the core of this twenty-first century Christian Men’s Movement because it addresses what has been severely lacking in men’s ministry for so long.
 It strives at authentically following Jesus with our whole heart, putting aside our desire to pretend like we have it all together.
 For men, the desire to pretend or pose is deeply engrained in our psyche.
 So when this trend of speaking our raw thoughts, our unfiltered words in front of other men emerged, it left me perplexed.

 The Overflow of Our Heart

 So why should I dare suggest that Bible-believing men should change this behavior?
 This movement is all about men authentically following Jesus with their whole heart.
 Am I just being overly critical on a subject which really does not matter?
 Luke 6:45, shows us that taming the tongue is not merely something we do in the presence of ladies, it is something we ultimately do in the depths of our heart.
 Men, if we speak one way in front of ladies and another way in the presence of our brothers, then we have not changed at all.
+We are still posing.
 To speak this way is to be unauthentic in our walk with God.
 Let us look at what Luke 6:45 says about what comes out of our mouths.

 A False Sense of Masculinity

 There are countless verses in the Bible which speak directly or indirectly to the words which come out of our mouths.
 The Biblical evidence is not lacking on how we should behave or the type of words which should come out of our heart.
 What I hope to do here is to debunk this myth that speaking with vulgarity makes a man any more of a man.
 Many times it can feel this way and it can definitely come across that way, but I might argue that a man is more of a man by the control he exerts over his tongue.